perezjovany/COP4331-Contact-Manager/README.md

-This is a repository for Group 19's small project in COP4331, Processes of Object Oriented Software.
-This is a contact manager application using a LAMP stack.
+This repository hosts Group 19's small project for COP4331.
+The project is an application for managing contacts, built on a LAMP stack.

 Group members:

-Brown, Nicholas
+* Nicholas Brown
-Haider, Noor
+* Noor Haider
-Lopez, Julio
+* Julio Lopez
-Perez, Jovany
+* Jovany Perez